VPC network overview

 Traffic to and from instances can be controlled with network firewall rules.
 Rules are implemented on the VMs themselves, so traffic can only be controlled and logged as it leaves or arrives at a VM.

-Resources within a VPC network can communicate with one another by using internal IPv4 addresses, subject to applicable network firewall rules.
+Resources within a VPC network can communicate with one another by using internal IPv4 addresses, internal IPv6 addresses, or external IPv6 addresses, subject to applicable network firewall rules.
 For more information, see communication within the network.

 Network administration can be secured by using Identity and Access Management (IAM) roles.